Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 • Admissions Coordination: Our team handles all logistical aspects, including scheduling and paperwork, to facilitate a smooth entry into the program.

-• Active Participation in Treatment: Your teen’s progress and success depend on fully engaging in therapy sessions, medication management, and other activities.
+• Active Participation in Treatment: Your teen’s progress and success depend on them fully engaging in therapy sessions, medication management, and other activities.

 • Progress Monitoring and Adjustments: We continuously monitor your teen’s progress and make necessary adjustments to the treatment plan to ensure they achieve the best possible outcomes.